-Hurricane Irene is responsible for millions of dollars of property damage and loss of life.
+Hurricanes and other natural disasters are responsible for millions of dollars of property damage and loss of life.
 Measured against the latter, especially, questions from would-be beach and mountain vacationers concerning their pre-paid vacation rentals might seem rather inconsequential.
-But if you consider how many vacation rentals are out there -- the popular online rental site HomeAway lists over 260,000 rentals -- the amount of money at stake is impressive.
+But if you consider how many vacation rentals are out there, the amount of money at stake is impressive.
 Tenants want to know: Having paid for a weekend or weeks stay at the beach or in the mountains, which they could not use, are they entitled to a full refund?

-The legal issue thats involved when a disappointed vacationer asks for a refund is pretty straightforward: When a contract (most states consider leases a form of contract) cannot be honored because the purpose of the deal has become impossible to implement through no fault of either party, what happens to any pre-paid money?
-The classic situation involves just what happened with Irene: Acts of God, or weather events that either destroy the object of the contract (the house), or make the contract impossible to perform (access roads flooded or closed as a result of the weather).
+The legal issue that's involved when a disappointed vacationer asks for a refund is pretty straightforward: When a contract (most states consider leases a form of contract) cannot be honored because the purpose of the deal has become impossible to implement through no fault of either party, what happens to any pre-paid money?
+The classic situation involves what can happen with a hurricane: Acts of God, or weather events that either destroy the object of the contract (the house), or make the contract impossible to perform (access roads flooded or closed as a result of the weather).

 Rules in the Lease.
-A comprehensive lease will address the possibility that the landlord wont be able to deliver the rental as promised.
-A good clause will avoid slippery phrases such as due to the elements (strictly speaking, elements include air, fire, water, and earth -- not the way we generally think of weather events), and Acts of God.
-Instead, the lease will specify what will happen if the landlord cannot deliver the house through no fault of his or her own.
+A comprehensive lease will address the possibility that the landlord won't be able to deliver the rental as promised.
+A good clause will avoid slippery phrases such as due to the elements (strictly speaking, elements include air, fire, water, and earth—not the way we generally think of weather events), and Acts of God.
+Instead, the lease will specify what will happen if the landlord cannot deliver the property through no fault of his or her own.
 Many clauses provide for a total refund, a partial refund, or no refund at all.
 When no refund is specified, renters are often urged to purchase travel insurance, which should kick in if a fire, hurricane, or other unforeseen event makes the rental impossible.

 State Laws.
 States sometimes write their own laws, which will apply if the rental contract has not covered this situation.
 Understandably, states with lots of vacation rentals are the ones likely to have legislated some solutions.
-For example, North Carolina has a comprehensive Vacation Rental Act (N.C.
+For example, North Carolina has a comprehensive Vacation Rental Act.
+(N.C.
 Stat.
 Ann § 42A-1 and following).
 The law directly addresses what will happen when mandatory evacuation orders affect the rental: Tenants are entitled to a refund, but not if they have either refused the landlords or brokers offer of insurance (which would have compensated them for loss of use), or if they purchased insurance that covers the situation.
-Interestingly, North Carolina does not allow landlords or tenants to vary this rule.